 Scope This policy applies to:

-• advances measured at amortised cost;
+- > advances measured at amortised cost;

 investment securities at amortised cost;

 advances and debt instruments classified as available-for-sale; and

-accounts receivable.
+➤ accounts receivable.

-Objective evidence of impairment The bank assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired.
-The following factors are considered when determining whether there is objective evidence that the asset has been impaired: breaches of loan covenants and conditions; time period of overdue contractual payments; actuarial credit models; loss of employment or death of the borrower; and probability of liquidation of the customer.
-Where objective evidence of impairment exists, impairment testing is performed based on loss given default (LGD), probability of default (PD) and exposure at default (EAD).
+Objective The bank assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired. evidence of impairment The following factors are considered when determining whether there is objective evidence that the asset has been impaired: breaches of loan covenants and conditions; time period of overdue contractual payments; actuarial credit models; loss of employment or death of the borrower; and probability of liquidation of the customer.
+Where objective evidence of impairment exists, impairment testing is performed based on the following: loss given default (LGD) which is the expected loss that will be realised at default after taking into account recoveries through collateral and guarantees; probability of default (PD) which is a measure of the expectation of how likely the customer is to default; and exposure at default (EAD) which is the expected amount outstanding at the point of default.
 For available-for-sale equity instruments objective evidence of impairment includes information about significant changes with an adverse effect on the environment in which the issuer operates and indicates that the cost of the investment in the equity instrument may not be recovered and a significant or prolonged decline in the fair value of the security below its cost.
-Assessment of objective evidence of impairment An assessment of impairment is first performed individually for financial assets that are individually significant and then individually or collectively for financial assets that are not individually significant.
-If the bank determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and performs a collective assessment for impairment.
+Assessment of objective evidence of impairment An assessment of impairment is first performed individually for financial assets that are individually significant (typically corporate) and then individually or collectively for financial assets that are not individually significant (typically retail). inipan nen If the bank determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and performs a collective assessment for impairment.
 Financial assets that are individually assessed for impairment and for which an impairment loss is or continues to be recognised are not included in a collective assessment of impairment.
 Collective assessment For the purposes of a collective assessment of impairment, financial assets are grouped on the basis of similar credit risk characteristics; i.e. on the basis of the bank's grading process that considers asset type, industry, geographical location, collateral type, past due status and other relevant factors.
 Those characteristics are relevant to the estimation of future cash flows for groups of such financial assets by being indicative of the debtors' ability to pay all amounts due according to the contractual terms of the financial assets being evaluated.
 Recognition of impairment loss If there is objective evidence of impairment, an impairment loss is recognised in a separate line in profit or loss.
 The amount of the loss is measured as the difference between the financial asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
 If a financial asset has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract.
 For available-for-sale financial assets which are impaired the cumulative loss is reclassified from other comprehensive income to profit or loss.